Derrick White NBA Preview vs. the Raptors

-Derrick White's Boston Celtics face the Toronto Raptors at 7:00 PM ET on Saturday.
+The Boston Celtics, with Derrick White, face the Toronto Raptors at 7:30 PM ET on Friday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-Now let's break down White's available prop bets, with a particular eye on stats and trends to help you make good picks.
+In this article we will break down White's prop bets, using stats to help you make good predictions.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.